 - ProsthodontistRelated Words : Prosthodontist, Orthodontist, All-On-4™, Dental implants, Implant bone grafts, Bone graft.Definition : A dentist who has completed specialised study in diagnosing and treating patients with missing or deficient teeth and/or oral tissues.
 Treatment often takes the form of inserting artificial crowns, bridges and dentures.

-- Wisdom teethRelated Words : Wisdom teethDefinition: :Also referred to as ‘third molars’ (as they are located behind the second molars at the back of the mouth), wisdom teeth are the last teeth to come up through the gums, usually between the ages of 16 and 25.
-Often it is difficult for them to fully erupt into the mouth when all other teeth are present, which can cause damage to the surrounding teeth, bone and gum tissue.
+- Wisdom teethRelated Words : Wisdom teethDefinition: Also referred to as ‘third molar teeth’ (as they are located behind the second molar teeth at the back of the mouth), wisdom teeth are the last teeth to come up through the gums, usually between the ages of 16 and 25.
+They often become impacted (stuck against the tooth in front), which can cause damage to the surrounding teeth, bone, and gum tissue if left untreated.